15thC Oak Beamed Cottage with stunning views

 Six foot bed (made up of two 3 foot singles, which may be separated upon request) on the Mezzanine.

-The mezzanine has a shower room with WC, flat screen TV, DVD player & Xbox and there is a Sony ipod docking station.
+The mezzanine has a shower room with WC, flat screen TV with over 200 channels, DVD player & Xbox and there is a Sony ipod docking station.

 Fully equipped bijou kitchen area with dishwasher, oven, hob, and fridge.